 Setup Guide

-Everything you need to get bookmoth running,
+Everything you need to get bookmoth running, from first install to first chapter.

 What is bookmoth?